Bambillion/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - **6-print_numberz.c:** Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line using putchar() function
 - **7-print_tebahpla.c** Write a program that prints the lowercase alphabet in reverse, followed by a new line using the putchar() function
 - **8-print_base16.c** Write a program that prints all the numbers of base 16 in lowercase, followed by a new line with putchar() function
+- **9-print_comb.c** Write a program that prints all possible combinations of single-digit numbers, Numbers must be separated by ",", followed by a space, numbers should be printed in ascending order using the putchar() function